-Evaluation of Efficacy of Different Fungicides against Causal Organism/S of Recently Recorded Diseases of Fishtail Palm (Caryota Urens)
+In vitro Evaluation of Selected Fungicides against Pestalotiopsis spp, and Lasiodiplodia theobromae associated withRecently Recorded Two Diseases of Fishtail Palm (Caryota Urens)

-Fishtail palm (Caryota urens L.) has been infected with two different previously unknown diseases in Sabaragamuwa, Western and Southern provinces in Sri Lanka, causing huge damage.
-Therefore, control of the newly reported two diseases is essential and extremely important.
-The study was an attempt to evaluate the efficacy of different fungicides against the causal organisms of newly recorded two different diseases of fishtail palm in in-vitro conditions.
-Four types of fungicides (Carbendazim, Homai, Chlorothalonil, and Mancozeb) were used to evaluate the growth inhibition of causal pathogens at their recommended concentrations (700 ppm, 1000 ppm, 3000 ppm and 2000 ppm).
-Initial screen was conducted to evaluate the most effective fungicide for Pestalotiopsis spp, and Lasiodiplodia theobromea pathogens by using Disk Diffusion Method.
+Fishtail palm (Caryota urens L.) has been infected with two different previously unknown diseases in Sabaragamuwa, Western, and Southern provinces in Sri Lanka, causing significant crop loss.
+Therefore, the control of those two newly reported diseases has become utmost important.
+The study was an attempt to evaluate the efficacy of different fungicides against Pestalotiopsis spp, and Lasiodiplodia theobromae associated with s of newly recorded two diseases of fishtail palm under in-vitro conditions.
+Four types of fungicides (Carbendazim, Thiophanate methyl + Thiram (Homai), Chlorothalonil, and Mancozeb) were used to evaluate the growth inhibition of causal pathogens at their recommended concentrations (700 ppm, 1000 ppm, 3000 ppm, and 2000 ppm respectively).
+Initial screening was conducted to evaluate the most effective fungicide for Pestalotiopsis spp, and Lasiodiplodia theobromae pathogens in vitro using Disk Diffusion Method.
 Disease severity index was calculated for leaf spot and leaf blight symptoms separately in filed conditions.
-According to the results, Carbendazim (85 %) and Homai (85 %) showed higher inhibition against Pestalotiopsis spp in the initial screen test and Fungicidal test.
-Fungicides; Mancozeb (91.71%) and Carbendazim (85.71%) showed higher inhibition against L.theobromea in the initial Screen test after two weeks.
-Mancozeb (90%), Chlorothalonil (89.79%) and Homai (90%) showed inhibition against L. theobromea after six days in fungicidal test.
-But Carbendazim was showed less growth inhibition (89.43%) than the other fungicides.
-After 21 days of inoculation, the range of Disease Severity Index in Pestalotiopsis spp was 4 – 90 % and in L.theobromea was 6 – 85 %.
-According to the results, fungicides; Carbendazim and Homai showed growth inhibition against Pestalotiopsis spp and all of four fungicides showed growth inhibition against L. theobromea pathogen in newly recorded disease of Fishtail palm in in-vitro conditions.
-Further study is required to evaluate the most effective fungicides and their concentrations against pathogen/s in in-vivo conditions.
+According to the results, Carbendazim (85 %) and Homai (85 %) showed higher inhibition against Pestalotiopsis spp in the initial screening test and Fungicidal test.
+Fungicides, Mancozeb (91.71%) and Carbendazim (85.71%) showed higher inhibition against L. theobromae in the initial Screen test after two weeks.
+Mancozeb (90%), Chlorothalonil (89.79%) and Homai (90%) showed considerable inhibition of L. theobromae after six days in fungicidal test.
+But Carbendazim showed less growth inhibition (89.43%) than the other fungicides.
+After 21 days of inoculation, the range of Disease Severity Index in Pestalotiopsis spp was 4 – 90 % and in L. theobromae was 6 – 85 %.
+According to the results, fungicides; Carbendazim and Homai showed satisfactory growth inhibition against Pestalotiopsis spp while all of four fungicides tested showed growth inhibition against L. theobromaea under in in-vitro conditions.
+Further study is required to evaluate the most effective fungicides and their concentrations against these pathogen/s under in in-vivo conditions.